 - a home appraisal fee, application fee or closing fees

-- repayment penalties for selling your home or moving within three years of obtaining a reverse mortgage
+- repayment penalties for selling your home or moving within three years of obtaining the loan

 - fees for independent legal advice